-Sharing its running gear with the A4 sedan, the 2011 Audi A5 Coupe and Cabriolet do a lot more with the meat and potatoes they're given than do the four-door counterparts.
+Sharing its running gear with Audi's A4 four-door, the 2011 Audi A5 Coupe and Cabriolet make much more from the meat and potatoes they're given, than do the four-door counterparts.

-Step back from its strong, deep grille and the A5 reveals a muted aggression that's perfectly in line with Audi's lineup, while it grabs some of the sculptural suppleness of musclecars like the Chevy Camaro into its styling languages.
-The sideview's balanced, and striking.
-The rear haunches are perfectly posed.
-The sexy rear end with just enough detail to accent its shape, not overwhelm it, and distinctive rear LED lighting shows up on most models, as it's becoming an Audi hallmark.
+Step back from its strong grille and the A5 reveals a muted aggression that's in lockstep with Audi's sedan lineup.
+To the rear the A5 has some of the supple, sculptural look of classic coupes like the Sixties Camaro.
+It's striking though subtle.
+Poise is baked into its rear haunches, and the sexy rear end has just enough detailing to accent its shape, not overwhelm it.
+Rear LED lighting shows up on most models, as it's becoming an Audi hallmark.

 The A5's cockpit is equal to the sheetmetal's high design standard.
-Inside, the Audi A5 feels lavish and luxurious, with high-grade materials and plenty of attention to small details like the finely graded instruments and the light grace notes of metallic trim on switches and buttons.
-It's a slightly busy dash shape that may be a touch less sophistication than Audi's interiors from just a generation ago, but it works well and is executed with care.
-Drivers can opt for two-tone leather and suede seats, and can option up to aluminum or piano-black trim on the dash, replacing the usual wood.
+Inside, the Audi A5 feels luxurious, even lavish.
+Plenty of attention has been paid to details like its gauges, and the light touches of metallic trim on its buttons and switches.
+It's handsome, but may be a touch less sophistication than Audi's interiors from just a generation ago.
+Drivers can opt for suede and leather seats, and can pay for aluminum or black trim on the dash, replacing the usual wood.